pedroabreu/ion-gallery/README.md

 # ion-gallery
 Ionic gallery with slider

-Demo availabe in Ionic View with id B6C43412
+Demo availabe in Ionic View with id 150745FE

     $ bower install --save ion-gallery

+# Features

+ - Define number of collums to present (1 to array length)
+ - Pinch and double tap do zoom on picture

 # Usage